Welcome to the Churchill & Sarsden Heritage Centre

 THE EARTH AND THE EMPIRE: WHAT A COTSWOLD VILLAGE GAVE TO THE WORLD

-The building may be only 15' by 30' but its ancient walls contain state of the art technology, with touch screens telling the remarkable stories of two eminent sons of the village, Warren Hastings (1732-1818) and William Smith (1769-1839).
+The building may be only 15' by 30' but its ancient walls contain state-of-the-art technology, with touch screens telling the remarkable stories of two eminent sons of the village, Warren Hastings (1732-1818) and William Smith (1769-1839).

-The part played in the community by the village squire, James Langston (1796-1863), is also displayed on a new touch screen unit.
+The part played in the community by the village squire, James Langston (1796-1863), is also displayed on a new touchscreen unit.

 The old medieval village church fell into disrepair after the new All Saints' Church was built in 1826 in the centre of the village.
 Although the chancel was retained and used as a mortuary chapel and to house the memorials, its condition deteriorated and demolition was threatened in the 1980s.